PanK0/TalkingChalks/Evaluation/README.md

 We have also built a end user product to practically see how TalkingChalks works.
 The LoRa Board is physically simulated by a smartphone and two smartbands are physically simulated by two distinct NFC tags.
 Also the statue is simulated by an action figure of the famous pokèmon Squirtle.

 In the [video](https://www.youtube.com/watch?v=Zwez2I6sRho&feature=youtu.be) it is possible to see that, when the user passes his smartband [NFC tag] next to the board [Smartphone], the corresponding audio guide is activated.
 Audio guides are different because the two simulated users have choosen different profiles.

+## Future works
+In this [video](https://youtu.be/-mbwY9UN9j8) you can find out what we will do for the next submission:
+* an abstract painting created by museum visitors
+* detailed cost evaluation

 ## FAQ